 Creatine is one of the most popular and widely researched dietary supplements (this is NOT hyperbole).
 According to the International Society of Sports Nutrition, creatine monohydrate is the most studied form, is considered safe and is reported to have a number of benefits.3

 Studies on women also confirm that creatine is safe and effective, showing benefits beyond just athletic performance.*2

 Creatine is widely accepted as a safe and effective ergogenic aid, meaning it benefits athletic performance.* While it’s been widely studied in male athletes, research has been conducted on female athletes specifically, with results confirming many positive outcomes.

-The mechanism for the benefit of creatine is related to energy metabolism occurring in muscle cells during activity.* Creatine is converted to phosphocreatine which plays a role in adenosine triphosphate (ATP) production, the cell's source of energy.* Without getting too technical, creatine supplementation can support more rapid ATP production and help buffer, or reduce so-to-speak, acid that causes muscle to fatigue.* This ultimately means that it helps muscles do more work and fatigue less quickly.*2,3
+The mechanism for the benefit of creatine is related to energy metabolism occurring in muscle cells during activity.* Creatine converts to phosphocreatine which plays a role in adenosine triphosphate (ATP) production, the cell's source of energy*.
+Without getting too technical, creatine supplementation can support more rapid ATP production and help buffer, or reduce so-to-speak, acid that causes muscle to fatigue.* This ultimately means that it helps muscles do more work and fatigue less quickly.*2,3

 Practically, this could translate to being able to do more reps, lift more weight, sprint a little longer, recover faster, go a little longer or fatigue less quickly.* That sounds really good to me.

 Benefits of Creatine

 For those who like specifics, here’s a list of outcomes that creatine supplementation research has demonstrated: